 This past February, all across the Continental United States we had colder, snowier, more bitter, weather than we’ve experienced in many years.
 Even northern Florida, where we spend the month of February now that we’re retired, was colder than any year we’d experienced.
 In fact, several days were colder than many February days we’ve experienced in Indiana back home.

 We have a choice.
 Complain or choose joy.
 Stay in or venture out.
 Wear a frown or wear the coat, the gloves, and the ear muffs.
 No bad weather, only bad gear.

-The third week of our month in Florida our three children and their families joined us at the beach house.
+During the third week of our month in Florida, our three children and their families joined us at the beach house.
 Did our 5 young grandchildren complain about the weather?
 No. Never.
 Not once.

 When asked, “What did you like best about your week at the beach?”
 Their reply was, “Everything.”
 “Even the day it rained all day?”
 “Yes; because we got to play together.”

 What can we learn from them?